minetest/blog/_posts/2023-07-01-MayJuneJuly.md

 ---
 layout: post
-title: "May and June - Last Two Months in Minetest (14)"
+title: "May, June, and July - Early Summer in Minetest (14)"
 contributors:
   - MisterE
   - Rubenwardy